Anxiety Therapist Chicago, IL for Adults Navigating Breakups and Relationship Patterns

 When Anxiety and Self-Sabotage Keep You Stuck

-As an anxiety therapist in Chicago, I help people who spend so much of their lives taking care of others that they’ve forgotten how to care for themselves.
+As an anxiety therapist in Chicago, IL, I help people who spend so much of their lives taking care of others that they’ve forgotten how to care for themselves.
 You’re often the strong one, the one who sacrifices, the one who stays silent to keep the peace.
 But inside, you’re exhausted.

 You may feel like you are finally in a healthier relationship, but your body has not caught up yet.